Sophivorus/WikitextStandardStyle/README.md

 Or install for all users by adding the code above to MediaWiki:Common.js

-Then edit any page and search for the wand icon in the toolbar.
+Then edit any page and look for the wand icon in the toolbar.
+Click it to standardize all the wikitext in the page, or select a portion of wikitext and click the wand to standardize the selected portion.